rieske/cloudflare-logs-forwarder/README.md

 to adjust the data extraction to your needs)
- - forwards the compacted log lines in batches via HTTP to an arbitrary log aggregator (replace [HttpLogConsumer](cloudflare-logs-forwarder-function/src/main/java/lt/rieske/logs/forwarder/HttpLogConsumer.java) with a client of choice for your aggregator)
+ - forwards the compacted log lines in batches via HTTP to an arbitrary log aggregator (replace [HttpLogConsumer](cloudflare-logs-forwarder-function/src/main/java/lt/rieske/logs/forwarder/HttpLogConsumer.java) implementation with a client of choice for your aggregator)

 ## Context